-- A. The assisted lease for the old unit has terminated; - B. The owner has commenced an action to evict the tenant, or has obtained a court judgment or other process allowing the owner to evict the tenant; - C. The family has given notice of lease termination at the lease anniversary date; or - D. The family and the owner have mutually agreed to terminate the lease with cause prior to the lease anniversary date with RAP approval.
+- A. The assisted lease for the old unit has terminated; - B. The owner has commenced an action to evict the tenant, or has obtained a court judgment or other process allowing the owner to evict the tenant; - C. The family has given notice of lease termination at the lease anniversary date; - D. The family and the owner have mutually agreed to terminate the lease with cause prior to the lease anniversary date with RAP approval; or - E. The family or a member of the family is or has been the victim of domestic violence, dating violence, or stalking, as provided in 24 CFR part 5, subpart L, and the move is needed to protect the health or safety of the family or family member.
+RAP will not terminate assistance if the family, with or without prior notification to the housing authority, already moved out of a unit in violation of the lease, if such move occurred to protect the health or safety of a family member who is or has been the victim of domestic violence, dating violence, or stalking and who reasonably believed he or she was imminently threatened by harm from further violence if he or she remained in the dwelling unit.